-The positioning of the referees is 1) The Crew Chief (CC) administers the throw-in at midcourt and becomes T 2) U1/U2 position themselves in L position opposite-side and in C position table-side.
+The positioning of the referees is 1) The Crew Chief (CC) administers the throw-in at midcourt and becomes T 2) U1/U2 position themselves in L position opposite-side and in C position tableside.

-The Crew Chief will always be the administering referee for the throw-in opposite-side to start the quarters.
-U1 and U2 will place themselves either in L or C position.
-2.6 COURT COVERAGE Target: To identify and understand the basic coverage in the frontcourt.
+D9 The Crew Chief will always be

+the administering referee for

+the throw-in opposite-side to

+start the quarters.
+U1 and U2 will

+place themselves either in L or

+C position.

+2.6 COURT COVERAGE

 The basic principle of 3PO is that each referee has responsibility for their own area.
 Trust with partners has to be built to achieve this.
 As a basic rule, however, it is critical to have two referees on the same side as the ball as much as possible in order to make sure there is effective coverage during act of shooting situations.

-Diagram 11: Court coverage in principle by all T, L and C when the L is located on the table-side.
+D10 Court coverage in principle

+by all T, L and C when the L is

+located on the table-side.

-Diagram 12: Court coverage in principle by all T, L and C when the L is located on opposite-side.
+D11 Court coverage in principle

+by all T, L and C when the L is

+located on opposite-side.

 In the diagrams above, the Lead has the smallest area of coverage by size, but the analyses clearly indicate that the Lead still makes about 50-60% of all foul calls in the game.
 This is the result of the so called "action area" (also known as "bus-station") which is the post on the ball-side.
 In other words, most of the plays end up in the action area and if Lead is on ball-side, as Lead should be, they have the best angle to cover any play in the action area.
 This is why it is critical to have two referees (T&L = strong side) on ball side as much as possible.

-2.6.1 CHECK-IN - CHECK-IN - CHECK-OUT PRINCIPLE (TRIPLE-C) In order not to leave play situations involving the ball uncovered at any time and also not to have two referees unnecessarily covering the same on-ball play situation there is a basic procedure to be followed.
-To make the on-ball coverage switch as smooth and efficient as possible between two referees (Trail-Centre or Trail-Lead), a Check-in - Check-in - Check-out principle is used (also referred as triple-C).
+CHECK-IN - CHECK-IN - CHECK-OUT PRINCIPLE (TRIPLE-C)

+In order not to leave play situations involving the ball uncovered at any time and also not to have two referees unnecessarily covering the same on-ball play situation there is a basic procedure to be followed.
+To make the on-ball coverage switch as smooth and efficient as possible between two referees (Trail-Centre or Trail-Lead), a Checkin - Check-in - Check-out principle is used (also referred as triple-C).

-Diagram 13: In this example, the on-ball play situation is on C side and, C is covering the play.
+D12 -In this example, the on-ball play situation is on C side and, C is covering the play.

-When ball crosses over from C to T side, the C shall follow the play situation until T has started (checked-in) to cover the situation.
-C then turns the attention to off-ball play in their primary area.
+D13 When ball crosses over from

+C to T side, the C shall follow

+the play situation until T has

+started (checked-in) to cover

+the situation.
+C then turns the

+attention to off-ball play in their

+primary area.